hislittlecuzin/opentk.net/learn/chapter1/2-hello-triangle.md

 ## Some new functions

 We'll need to overload a couple of extra functions to get started.
 Firstly, we overload OnLoad.
+To get this code working however we'll need to be ```using OpenTK.Graphics.OpenGL4;``` to access the Open GL functions.
+(You can ```using OpenTK.Graphics.OpenGL;``` to access the depricated functions, however it's recommended to stick with OpenGL4.
+OpenGL4 functions are moderately backwards compatible-but always faster & easier.)

 ```cs
 protected override void OnLoad(EventArgs e)